Register to get access to free programming courses with interactive exercises

 <td>1</td>

-<td scope="row">Frontend Programmer</td>
+<td scope="row">Front-end Programmer</td>

-<td>JavaScript is a programming language for frontend development.
+<td>JavaScript is a front-end programming language.
 Programmers can use it to make sites dynamic and alive.
-It's the most popular and easiest language for beginners.</td>
+It is the most popular and easiest language for beginners.</td>

 </tr>